Americans spend more than 15% of the budget on transport: in which cities it will soon be free

 Although the current actions of New York lawmakers indicate that the authorities of large cities are far from adopting a free transit system.
 They think about it, and this is an important step.

-“We used to say that this is impossible,” Wu states.
-“But now is the time when our problems are so urgent and so great that we must strive to solve them in accordance with the scale and urgency.”
+“We're used to saying it's impossible,” says Wu.
+"But now is the time when our problems are so urgent and so great that we must strive to solve them in accordance with the scale and urgency."

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous